 ut, if you decide to buy only the SSD, know that you’ll be operating with a tiny amount of disk space.

-Buying this GPU will add a decent $50 to the cost of the build.
-Iif you don’t upgrade the CPU alongside it, you may find it bottlenecking in some titles.
+However, it’s not all good news since buying this GPU will add a decent $80 to the cost of the build.
+Moreover, if you don’t upgrade the CPU alongside it, you may find it bottlenecking in some titles.

-The Corsair CXM 450W offers an extra 50W of power and an 80+ Bronze Certification over the PSU in this build, which is pretty good.
+The Corsair CXM 450W offers 50W less of power but is still has an 80+ Bronze Certification, which is pretty good.
 But that’s not why we’re recommending it.
 The real reason why is simple: less headaches.

 Non-Modular power supplies can be a bit of a mess of cabling, especially for first-time builders.
 Opting for a Semi-Modular PSU means the only cord you can’t detach is the motherboard power cord (and why would you?), with all the others only needing to be routed as necessary.